James Rankine Headshot

 3 Credits

 Cultural heritage is a fluid term that applies broadly to the creation, protection, and preservation of material objects and intangible practices for future generations.
-This course examines the concepts associated with cultural heritage and the way the term has evolved over time to encompass many forms of practice.
-With a global outlook, the course explores the various forms that cultural heritage takes and considers the issues that are raised.
+This course examines the concepts associated with tangible, intangible, and natural cultural heritage with a global outlook.
+Through readings, discussion, and projects, the course explores the various forms that cultural heritage takes and frames them in terms of digital creation, consumption, and preservation.
 Course content may be site-specific.